Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/02-email-phishing-investigation.md

 David Book clicked at T+6 minutes after delivery. `ActionType` was `ClickAllowed` because `officence[.]com` was not yet in the threat intelligence feed at delivery time. `IsClickedThrough = true` confirmed he navigated to the page.

-This `UrlClickEvents` entry is the entity that links the email investigation to the identity investigation. `RecipientEmailAddress` is the join key — it matches `UserPrincipalName` in `SignInLogs`.
+This `UrlClickEvents` entry is the entity that links the email investigation to the identity investigation. `RecipientEmailAddress` is the join key; it matches `UserPrincipalName` in `SignInLogs`.

 ---

-## Query 2.5 — Campaign Scope Check
+## Query 2.5 - Campaign Scope Check

 After confirming one victim, always check whether others received the same email.
 Phishing campaigns rarely target a single mailbox.